⚠️ ALL PRODUCTS ARE FOR RESEARCH PURPOSES ONLY ⚠️

 Is IGF-1 LR3 legal to buy and use?

 The legal status of IGF-1 LR3 varies by jurisdiction.
-In the United States and many other countries, it can be sold legally under a “for research use only” label, which permits distribution for in vitro laboratory research but does not authorize human use.
-Purchasing IGF-1 LR3 with the intent to inject it into yourself is not a legally protected activity and falls entirely outside the medical regulatory framework.
-IGF-1 LR3 is also classified as a prohibited substance by WADA, meaning competitive athletes face severe consequences for its use regardless of how it was purchased.
+In the United States and many other countries, it can be sold legally under a "for research use only" label, which permits distribution for in vitro laboratory research but does not authorize human use.
+Buying IGF-1 LR3 with the intent to inject it into yourself is not a legally protected activity and falls entirely outside the medical control framework.

 How does IGF-1 LR3 compare to IGF-1 DES?

 IGF-1 LR3 and IGF-1 DES are both synthetic analogs of natural IGF-1 but with fundamentally different pharmacokinetic profiles.
 IGF-1 LR3 has a half-life of 20–30 hours and acts systemically throughout the body due to its resistance to IGFBPs.
-IGF-1 DES (des(1-3)IGF-1) lacks the first three amino acids of standard IGF-1, giving it approximately 10-fold higher receptor binding affinity but a very short half-life of 20–30 minutes, theoretically concentrating its effects locally at the injection site.
+IGF-1 DES (des(1-3)IGF-1) lacks the first three amino acids of standard IGF-1, giving it about 10-fold higher receptor binding affinity but a very short half-life of 20–30 minutes, theoretically concentrating its effects locally at the injection site.
 Both compounds are prohibited by WADA and lack human clinical trial data.

 What does "For Research Use Only" mean on peptide vials?

-“For Research Use Only” is a legal disclaimer indicating that the substance has not been approved for human use by any regulatory authority and has not undergone the clinical testing required for pharmaceutical approval.
+"For Research Use Only" is a legal disclaimer showing that the substance has not been approved for human use by any control authority and has not undergone the clinical testing needed for pharmaceutical approval.
 It means the product is intended exclusively for in vitro laboratory research — experiments conducted in controlled scientific settings, not in living humans.
-This label does not guarantee purity, accurate concentration, or sterility.
-It is a legal mechanism that shifts liability from the seller to the buyer and explicitly removes the product from the regulatory protections that apply to approved pharmaceutical drugs.

 Can IGF-1 LR3 cause cancer?

-IGF-1 LR3 does not cause cancer directly, but it has the potential to accelerate the growth of pre-existing, undiagnosed cancers.
-Its primary mechanism — promoting cell proliferation through sustained IGF-1 receptor activation — does not distinguish between healthy cells and cancerous cells.
-Elevated IGF-1 signaling has been associated with increased cancer risk in epidemiological studies of natural IGF-1 levels.
-Anyone with an undiagnosed tumor who uses IGF-1 LR3 may be providing a powerful growth stimulus to cancerous cells without knowing it.
-This risk cannot be mitigated without comprehensive medical screening.
+IGF-1 LR3 does not cause cancer directly, but it has the possible to accelerate the growth of pre-existing, undiagnosed cancers.
+Its main mechanism — promoting cell proliferation through sustained IGF-1 receptor start — does not distinguish between healthy cells and cancerous cells.
+Elevated IGF-1 signaling has been linked with increased cancer risk in epidemiological studies of natural IGF-1 levels.

 What should I do if I am interested in the health goals associated with IGF-1 LR3?